jeff4/bionotes.github.io/_comp/sed.md

 	* <del>This might be a better [set of 10 sed examples](https://www.makeuseof.com/sed-examples/)</del>. *Completed this on 8/23.*

 ## 7/13
 * Reflections.
 GNU sed (invoked by gsed) works better than core utils sed that comes prepackaged with macOS.
-Important to use double quotes (") rather than single quotes(').
+Important to use single quotes (') rather than double quotes(").
 And ability to chain regexps with a semi-colon (;) sequentially is pretty useful to keep patterns distinct.
 Although probably hard to maintain..
 * Best video so far on [sed by Luke Smith](https://youtu.be/QaGhpqRll_k)

 ## 8/07